An Expert Report on Chemical Changes and Equilibrium

 Water undergoes autoionization ( at 25°C), establishing the neutral pH of 7.

-📸 Source/Description: The pH scale ranges from 0 (highly acidic) to 14 (highly basic/alkaline), with 7 being neutral.
-The diagram shows examples like stomach acid (pH 1), pure water (pH 7), and bleach (pH 13).
+📊 Diagram: The pH scale ranges from 0 (highly acidic) to 14 (highly basic/alkaline), with 7 being neutral, showing examples of common substances.

 Salt Hydrolysis: Salts formed from weak acids or weak bases can hydrolyze in water, changing the solution's pH.
 For example, the salt of a weak acid and a strong base will produce a basic solution.